 Justification

 In addition to the sites allocated for residential development within the Plan, it is recognised that other sites will become available for development during the Plan period as it is impossible to identify all potential redevelopment proposals that may arise within an urban area such as Sandwell.
 These sites are likely to include surplus public land, small non-conforming employment uses and some residential intensification sites where appropriate.
-However, greenfield proposals will only be considered if they meet the criteria above.

 Housing Density, Type and Accessibility